oegedijk/explainerdashboard/docs/source/deployment.rst

 in order to run shell instructions after the build phase.
 So add the following shell buildpack:
 `https://github.com/niteoweb/heroku-buildpack-shell.git <https://github.com/niteoweb/heroku-buildpack-shell.git>`_ ,
-(you can add buildpacks through the "settings" page of your heroku project on heroku.com)
+You can add buildpacks through the "settings" page of your heroku project on `heroku.com<heroku.com>`_:

 .. image:: screenshots/heroku_buildpack.png